-I am currently a first-year resident at LANDAUER's Levine Cancer Institute site in Charlotte.
-Prior to joining LANDAUER, I attended Columbia University for my M.S.
-Residency is about learning and exposing yourself to as many systems and modalities as possible, and the structure of LANDAUER allows for not only learning your sites tools and practices, but also allows for broadening your perspective through interaction with physicists and residents at numerous other locations.
+I am currently a second year LANDAUER Medical Physics resident at the Levine Cancer Institute in Charlotte, NC.
+Prior to joining LANDAUER, I attended Columbia University to complete a Master’s degree.
+This residency is about learning and exposing yourself to as many systems and modalities as possible.
+The LANDAUER structure allows for learning beyond your own location to understand tools and practices and allows for broadening your perspective through interaction with physicists and residents at numerous other locations.

-I am currently a first-year medical physics resident at LANDAUER's site in Charlotte, NC.
+I am currently a second year LANDAUER Medical Physics resident at the Levine Cancer Institute in Charlotte, NC.
 I obtained my Master of Science in Medical Physics from East Carolina University where I also did some research pertaining to OSL (Optically Stimulated Luminescence) and its applications.
-My time at LANDAUER has been very pleasant as I have had the opportunity to work with a fantastic group of physicists who are not only experienced but also down-to-earth.
+My time at LANDAUER has been very pleasant and I’ve had the opportunity to work with a fantastic group of physicists who are not only experienced but also down-to-earth.
 Moreover, there is no better feeling than to be given the opportunity to perform or assist in some physics duties (IMRT QA, SBRT, weeklies etc.) that consequently enhances workflow and productivity.

-I am currently a first-year Physics resident in training to become a certified clinical Medical physicist with specialization in radiation therapy.
-I aspire to deliver a better health care system for cancer patients.
-I graduated from Duke University with a M.S. in Medical Physics and the University of Puerto Rico-Rio Piedras Campus with a B.S. in Physics.
-I enjoy traveling to my hometown in Puerto Rico, spending time with my family and practicing sports.
+I am a second year LANDAUER Medical Physics resident and in training to become a certified clinical Medical Physicist with specialization in radiation therapy.
+My aspirations through this career is to inspire a vision of better health care for cancer patients.
+I graduated from both Duke University with a M.S. in Medical Physics and the University of Puerto Rico-Rio Piedras Campus with a B.S. in Physics.
+In my spare time, I enjoy traveling to my hometown in Puerto Rico, spend time with family and engage in sports.

-I am currently a first-year resident at LANDAUER's CTCA Atlanta site.
-I attended the University of North Georgia for my B.S. in Physics, East Carolina University for my M.S. in Medical Physics, and I also currently serve as a First Lieutenant in the North Carolina Army National Guard.
-Over the past year I have gained hands-on experience with various forms of machine quality assurance to include LINAC and CT QA, as well as experience with patient-specific quality assurance to include IMRT, SRT and SRS QA.
-LANDAUER has been incredibly understanding in my time commitment to the military, and the company's vast resources and community of physicists have given me unlimited opportunities to better myself as a clinical physicist and I could not have asked for a better place to start my career.
+I am a second year LANDAUER resident at the Cancer Treatment Centers of America (CTCA) in Atlanta.
+I attended the University of North Georgia for my B.S. in Physics, East Carolina University for my M.S. in Medical Physics.
+Currently I serve as a First Lieutenant in the Army Reserves.
+Over the past two years I have gained hands-on experience with various forms of machine quality assurance to include LINAC and CT QA, as well as experience with brachytherapy, SRS, and SBRT treatments.
+LANDAUER leadership has been incredibly understanding in my time commitment to the military.
+LANDAUER has vast resources and the community of physicists have given me unlimited opportunities to better myself as a clinical physicist.
+I could not have asked for a better place to start my career.

-I am currently a first-year resident at LANDAUER's CTCA Chicago site.
-I attended San Diego State University for graduate school where I got my M.S.
+I am a second year LANDAUER Medical Physics resident at the Cancer Treatment Centers of America (CTCA) Chicago site.
+I attended San Diego State University to earn a master’s in science.
 The last few months have taught me the entire inner working of a hospital, as well as special procedures like IORT and Brachytherapy.
 LANDAUER has allowed me to expand upon my knowledge and has provided a community of physicists and other staff to support this growth.

-I am a first-year medical physics resident at the CTCA site, Newnan GA.
+I am a second year LANDAUER Medical Physics resident at the Cancer Treatment Centers of America (CTCA) site in Newnan, GA.
 I have a PhD in Optical Physics and I got my Graduate Certificate in medical physics from Wayne State University School Medicine.
-I am interested in how to improve the QA work efficiency and also novel treatment strategies.
+I am interested in how to improve the QA work efficiency and novel treatment strategies.